Stormwater is the rising surface water that results from heavy rainfall.

 - groundwater or seepage that rises above the ground on your property, such as damp patches in your backyard or flooded sections of land.
 These must not be connected to our drainage system.

 - wastewater from basins, sinks, showers, baths, laundries, toilets and swimming pools.
-These item must be connected into the sewerage system, not our drainage system.
+These must be connected into the sewerage system, not our drainage system.
 For wastewater queries, contact Yarra Valley Water.

 Easements for stormwater drainage